InTraSeq™ Single Cell Analysis Overview

 Explore Multiple Molecular Mechanisms In One Experiment

 Combined with CST expertise in intracellular signaling and post-translational modification antibodies, the InTraSeq technology enables researchers to study and quantify intricate intracellular, nuclear, and surface protein interactions together with gene expression.
-Simultaneously measuring transcriptomics changes and protein expression, including post-translational modifications, generates more comprehensive data sets, enriching the knowledge of complex signaling systems in a way not possible with other assays and deepens our understanding of disease mechanisms.
+Simultaneously measuring transcriptomics changes and protein expression, including post-translational modifications, generates more comprehensive data sets, enriching the knowledge of complex signaling systems in a way not possible with other assays and deepening our understanding of disease mechanisms.

 Identifying Cell States within CD4+ and CD8+ Cells Using Single Cell Intracellular Protein Readout

 Analysis of isolated CD4+ and CD8+ cells using InTraSeq intracellular and signaling pathway antibodies to identify cellular states that would be difficult to study using RNA alone.
-The InTraSeq assay offers additional insights into cellular subpopulations, by measuring PTMs and intracellular protein levels in single cells which can enable a deeper understanding of disease development mechanisms.
+The InTraSeq assay offers additional insights into cellular subpopulations, by measuring PTMs and intracellular protein levels in single cells, which can enable a deeper understanding of disease development mechanisms.

 Of the 31 validated antibodies in InTraSeq 3' Conjugate Antibody Cocktail, 2 target surface proteins, and the other 29 target intracellular proteins, including PTMs.
-The antibody cocktail is designed for unbiased quantitation of proteins along signaling pathways commonly studied in immunology and cancer research providing accurate and reliable data sets.
+The antibody cocktail is designed for unbiased quantitation of proteins along signaling pathways commonly studied in immunology and cancer research, providing accurate and reliable data sets.

 PBMCs were stimulated with LPS and processed using the InTraSeq™ Assay Kit, RNA, total protein, and PTMs were quantified with scRNA-seq and the InTraSeq™ 3' Conjugate Antibody Cocktail.
 The heatmaps display the PTM levels of Stat3 and MAPK before and after stimulation, as well as which RNA and proteins correlate with those shifts in phosphorylation levels.

-Optimize Your Single Cell Analysis Research
+Optimize Your Single-Cell Analysis Research

 InTraSeq can be a unique and powerful screening tool when starting a project.
 It enables researchers to understand a specific genetic phenotype by offering an unbiased approach that determines which signaling pathway is perturbed and can help determine where to focus.

-InTraSeq can also measure acute cellular perturbations that occur within short periods of time (< 20 minutes) since PTMs responses occur before mRNA.
+InTraSeq can also measure acute cellular perturbations that occur within short periods of time (< 20 minutes) since PTM responses occur before mRNA.
 These acute responses would otherwise not be observed in RNA alone in single cells and highlight the importance and uniqueness of InTraSeq technology.

 Trust Your Results with the CST-Validated InTraSeq™ 3' Conjugate Antibody Cocktail